mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/release-notes/1.12.5/index.md

 - Fixed nodes and applications not pingable on 2.0.
 (COPS-5575, DCOS-60956)
 - Fixed DC/OS Backup for Exhibitor TLS.
 (COPS-5313, DCOS-60918)
 - Added support for Mesos overlay networking to drop agents from the state.
 (DCOS_OSS-5536)
+- DC/OS now supports multi-role framework in the authorization module. ( DCOS-54635)
+- The time it takes to deploy a service with a L4-VIP has been reduced by pruning VIPs, which reduced growth of state messages exchanged among dcos-net processes.
+(DCOS-56071, DCOS_OSS-5356)
+- You can now delete a service endpoint via Form.
+(DCOS-21472)
+- You can now save Docker parameters, as expected.
+(DCOS-45226)
+- Fixed tests: autouse=True in Marathon fixture.
+(DCOS-45746)
+- Fixed TypeError in ResourcesUtil.getAvailableResources (DCOS-46307)
+- Error message for invalid input in package creation now goes away after updating the field.
+(DCOS-46413)